CommonAccord/Cmacc-Org/Doc/G/BonTerms/Cloud-Terms/Form/Cloud-Terms.md

 LiabilityLimit.IncludedClaim.Ti=Exceptions and Enhanced Cap

-LiabilityLimit.IncludedClaim.sec=<b>Sections 16.1 (General Cap) and 16.2 (Consequential Damages Waiver) will not apply to Enhanced Claims or Uncapped Claims.
+LiabilityLimit.IncludedClaim.sec=<b>Sections {LiabilityLimit.GeneralCap.Xnum} (General Cap) and {LiabilityLimit.ConsequentialDamages.Xnum} (Consequential Damages Waiver) will not apply to Enhanced Claims or Uncapped Claims.
 For all Enhanced Claims, each party’s entire liability will not exceed the Enhanced Cap.</b>

 LiabilityLimit.ExcludedClaim.=[G/Z/Base]